argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

     dataset = rg.Dataset.from_disk(path="path/to/dataset", workspace=workspace, name="my_dataset")
     ```

-## Exporting and importing records
+## Importing and exporting records

 The records alone can be exported from a dataset in Argilla.
 This is useful if you want to process the records in Python, export them to a different platform, or use them in model training.
 All of these methods use the `rg.Dataset.records` attribute.